Cotton Burr Compost

 Why do some cotton burr composts smell so bad?

 We dealt with that complaint for years before we finally found the solution.
 What we eventually discovered is: If the product is bagged when the moisture content exceeds 35%, aerobes (microbes that require oxygen) die off, and anaerobes (microbes that do not require oxygen) take over.
 Anaerobes produce a noxious gas which results in the rotten smell.
 We learned our lesson, and finally figured out a way to control the odor problem.
 Now our products are bagged only when the moisture content in the compost rows is less than 35%.
 Then we use a proprietary curing process to ensure our products are the best they can be prior to shipping.

 On rare occasions, our products can have a stronger than normal odor.
 That sometimes occurs in late April or May; the months when we receive the most rainfall.
 Coincidentally, those are our peak shipping months.
 So if we happen to run out of warehoused, cured product, we are forced to bag directly off the compost rows, and the result may be a stronger than usual odor, but never the rotten odor of some competitive cotton composts.

 Can Back to Nature Composts be used in vegetable gardens?

 Are Back to Nature Cotton Burr Composts & Blends safe for organic gardening?

 BTN products are safe to use in organic gardening, but they are not “certified organic” because they are a by-product of agriculture.
 For agricultural products to be certified organic, they must be from certified organic farms.
 While there is some organic cotton grown, it is not nearly enough to satisfy the demand for our products.

 Can I use Back to Nature Cotton Burr Compost straight?

-BTN Cotton Burr Compost and Blends are soil amendments.
-They should never be used straight.
+You can plant directly into our Premium Potting Mix, however BTN Cotton Burr Compost and Blends are soil amendments and should never be used straight.